-Stephanie Todhunter grew up in the late 70s/early 80s Midwest, and was moved from small town to small town by her single working mother.
+Stephanie Todhunter grew up in the late 70s/early 80s Midwest, moving annually from small town to small town with her family.
 Immediacy and experimentation are essential to her multidisciplinary practice.
-Stephanie's work has been included in group exhibitions and featured in solo shows across New England, and is held in private collections around the world.
-Most recently, Stephanie was awarded the 2017 Artist of the Year by the Cambridge Art Association, and her work was the front-cover feature of the March/April 2017 issue of Artscope.
+Stephanie's work has been included in group exhibitions and featured in solo shows in Boston and across New England, and is held in private collections around the world.
 She is currently based outside of Boston.